pranigopu/pranigopu.github.io/docs/art/poetry/poems-for-life-on-earth.md

 Glad, in flesh and blood, no <br>
 Phantoms in my veins.
 But <br>
 If I let them in my skull, my <br>
-Heart would beat... for null.
+Heart would beat for... null.

 **NOTE**: _"Null" and "skull" line up rhythmically._